“Education is the most powerful weapon you can use to change the world.” – Nelson Mandela

 Human beings have the capacity to destroy our planet.
 We must now take action to save it.
 We must stop it from becoming another barren rock circling the sun.

 Let’s start with the facts.
 See this video from BBC TV by David Attenborough to understand why there is an emergency and what we must do about it together.

 We face a climate emergency – the facts

-Shropshire is one of many counties committed to preventing disasters happening here and in the rest of the world.
-However, we see that this will only become reality if the 200,000 households in Shropshire take action to live carbon neutral lives.
+Shropshire is one of many counties committed to preventing disasters from happening here and in the rest of the world.
+However, this will only become a reality if the 200,000 households in Shropshire and beyond take action to live carbon-neutral lives.

 SAVE OUR SHROPSHIRE WORKSHOPS